The-Marcy-Lab-School/marcy-curriculum-docs/mod-2-oop/3-private-properties-static-methods.md

 * Implement an instance method `displayInfo()` that logs information about the car.
 * Implement another instance method `honkHorn()` to simulate honking the car's horn in the console.
 * Use a static method called `generateLicensePlate()` that a license plate `'ABC123'`.

-## Summary

-In this lecture, we covered the concept of private properties in JavaScript classes using naming conventions and the `#` notation.
-We also explored static methods and their use cases, creating a makeAdmin static method for the User class.
-Static methods provide a way to define utility functions associated with a class itself, rather than with instances of the class.